microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/multitenantorganizationmember-update.md

 # Update multiTenantOrganizationMember
 Namespace: microsoft.graph

-Update the properties of a tenant in a multi-tenant organization.
+Update the properties of a tenant in a multitenant organization.
 Only owner tenants can call this API.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]